Last updated on December 14th, 2019 at 11:36 am

 I got my luggage and then on the 16:05 train to Lauterbrunnen, where my hostel is.
 The train departs from Interlaken to Lauterbrunnen every 05 and 35, 20 minutes.
 My hostel was only about 5 minutes walk away and I settled in.

 The weather had gotten gloomy but I still hiked to the Staubbach Waterfall and walked around a bit.

 A Co Op is right across the train station and my hostel has a big kitchen for everyone to use.
 I end up eating my second cup noodles so I don’t have to go out.

 I had planned to visit Jungfraujoch in the morning, but after a check on the livecam it was clear that the visibility was next to zero.
 If you want to visit there, head to my Jungfrau region guide.

-Another option is to do Schilthorn, which I did the next morning when the weather is good, on this day with a hike.
+Another option is to do Schilthorn, which I did the next morning when the weather is good.

 Since I had the Swiss Travel Pass, I decided to utilise all the free option available.
 I got the cable car from Lauterbrunnen to Winteregg – then to Murren and back.
 The weather was miserable so there wasn’t much to see.